igm-studio/igm-ide/.github/SECURITY.md

 reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

-Generally you'll use GitHub Security Advisories feature for reporting less-sensitive vulnerabilities.

-To report sensitive vulnerabilities, DM Ransomware2#1600 on Discord.
+To report vulnerabilities, DM Ransomware2#1600 on Discord.
 Avoid sending it on issues.
 Avoid sending private data, apart from debug information.
 You'll get an update as soon as I can.
 If your vulnerability was declined, it's generally because I already know about it.

+When I fix it, a security advisory will be published.